On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: A two strain model with temporary cross-immunity, with ADE and immunity waning, that may exhibit Hopf bifurcations: ;GavScan.nb

 \Prf For the last point, we exploit the key observation made by \cite{nuno2005dynamics,Chung} (for the simpler particular case of permanent immunity) that the full Jacobian at $E_1$ factors into one quadratic with negative roots when $r_1>1$, and linear terms, only one of which may have positive roots.
 The condition that this root \cite[(2.2)]{Chung} is positive may be finally be expressed as \( \Rot >1\).

 \QED

-\beR The proof offered in \cite[Thm (2.1)]{GavCEP} is incomplete, since the conditions of \cite{Van} are not checked, and this is not at all trivial at the non-DFE \bfp s; however, as implemented in our .nb file, the older factorization proof of \cite{Chung} is easily checked to extend to this case. \eeR
+\beR The proof offered in \cite[Thm (2.1)]{GavCEP} is incomplete, since the conditions of \cite{Van} are not checked, and this is not at all trivial at the non-DFE \bfp s; however, as implemented in our .nb file, the characteristic polynomial factorization proof of \cite{Chung} is easily checked to extend to this case. \eeR